Things to Do in Kanchanaburi: Why One Day Isn’t Enough

 Hellfire Pass Centre is open from 9am to 4pm daily.
 You can only access the track during opening hours.

-Check out our detailed guide to the War Memorials and Museums in Kanchanaburi, especially if you are planning to visit for Anzac Day.
+Check out our detailed guide to the War Memorials and Museums in Kanchanaburi, especially if you’re planning to visit for Anzac Day.

-After you have paid your respects at one or more of the memorials, it’s time to check out some of Kanchanaburi’s other sites.
+After you’ve paid your respects at one or more of the memorials, it’s time to check out some of Kanchanaburi’s other sites.

 Beautiful temples in Kanchanaburi